-Mohd Haris Mohd Arshad, 48, a Malaysian, was appointed as Managing Director of Sime Darby Oils (SDO) in March 2019.
-He joined the Group in 2014 where prior to the Sime Darby de-merger, he led the then Sime Darby’s Global Trading and Marketing unit as well as the Plantation Division’s Downstream Manufacturing organisation.
-Today, as the Managing Director of SDO, he continues to lead the Group's efforts in market expansion and revenue growth focusing on bulk trading, differentiated product offering for industrial customers (B2B) and high quality end-consumer products for its B2C segment.
+Mohd Haris Mohd Arshad, 50, a Malaysian, was appointed as Managing Director of Sime Darby Oils (SDO) in March 2019.
+He joined the Group in 2014.
+Before the Sime Darby de-merger, he led the then Sime Darby’s Global Trading & Marketing unit as well as the Plantation Division’s Downstream Manufacturing division.
+Today, as the Managing Director of SDO, he continues to lead the Group's endeavours in market expansion and revenue growth, focusing on bulk trading, differentiated product offering for industrial customers (B2B) and high-quality end-consumer products for its B2C segment.

-He began his career in 1995 as a trader with Cargill in Malaysia where he was involved in the trading of palm oil and palm products, and ensuring uninterrupted supply of feedstock to the refineries.
+He began his career in 1995 as a trader with Cargill in Malaysia, where he was involved in the trading of palm oil and palm products and ensuring an uninterrupted supply of feedstock to the refineries.
 He moved to the Philippines in 1999 to join Cargill’s copra crushing operation where he was involved in sourcing copra across the Philippines and merchandising coconut oil in Europe.

-In 2001, he joined Nestle initially based in Kuala Lumpur before moving to London to join the company’s global cocoa procurement and price risk management desk.
-In 2006, he relocated to Singapore to establish Nestle’s Commodity Procurement Centre for Asia, Oceania and Africa Regions and he was appointed as the General Manager and Head of Global Oils and Fats.
+In 2001, he joined Nestle, initially based in Kuala Lumpur, before moving to London to join the company’s global cocoa procurement and price risk management desk.
+In 2006, he relocated to Singapore to establish Nestle’s Commodity Procurement Centre for Asia, Oceania and Africa Regions and was appointed General Manager and Head of Global Oils and Fats.
 In those capacities, he was responsible for leading supplier development works as well as regional oils and fats procurement initiatives.